labscript-suite/labscript-suite/README.txt

-Note: If on unix, run the installer with sudo.
-You should install to a user folder (default is $HOME/labscript_suite), but the installer requires root privileges in order to add the install directory to the Python search path.
+Note: If on unix, and installing using the system Python, install with sudo.
+You should install to a user folder (default is $HOME/labscript_suite), but the installer will requires root privileges in order to add the install directory to the Python search path.
+However if your Python installation is somewhere that does not require root access (such as if you are using anaconda isntalled to your home directory), sudo is not required.

 Warning: if you are installing to a conda environment, ensure you do 'conda install pip'